apostrophecms/apostrophe-documentation/docs/devops/deployment/deploying-apostrophe-in-the-cloud-with-aws.md

 One thing is not incorporated in our process so far: running database migrations.
 This is important since Apostrophe itself, as well as your own code, may add migrations from time to time that need to be executed to update the database structure.

-Since Atlas allows access from any whitelisted IP with the right credentials, the simplest way to run a database migration is to execute it from your local dev environment, with an environment variable set to communicate with your remote database:
+Since Atlas allows access from any allowlisted IP with the right credentials, the simplest way to run a database migration is to execute it from your local dev environment, with an environment variable set to communicate with your remote database:

 ```
 APOS_MONGODB_URI=mongodb://YOUR-uri-goes-here node app apostrophe-migrations:migrate